atsaloli/cf3-tutorial/source/320-150-Editing_Files-0040-delete_lines.exr.md

 Making "delete\_lines" promises

-Create an /etc/motd file that contains only the text "Unauthorized use forbidden"
+Write a policy to ensure the /etc/motd file (a) exists, and (b) contains _only_ the line  "Unauthorized use forbidden".